Hawiah is located within the Wadi Bidah Mineral District (“WBMD”) in the southwest of the Arabian Shield.

 Successful Hawiah Drilling Programmes

-Long section showing extent of VMS mineralisation at May 2020
+Long section showing extent of VMS mineralisation in the 2022 block model

 Hawiah Mineral Resource Estimate